 The aim of the re:publica is to present the opportunities and advantages of digitisation in the individual spheres of life, while at the same time critically examining them through a look behind the scenes.
 Current developments aren’t just highlighted, but are also assessed in the long-term, with proposals being made for the future.

 The visitors to re:publica constitute a cross section of our (digital) society.
-Participants include representatives from science, politics, business, hacker culture, NGOs, media and marketing, as well as bloggers, activists and social media experts.
+Participants include representatives from science, politics, business, hacker culture, NGOs, media and marketing, as well as bloggers, activists, artists and social media experts.

 The focus is always on facilitating a direct exchange of knowledge and the simultaneous networking of experts, users, creative minds, multipliers and innovators.
 This is because it’s becoming increasingly important in our digital world to work together and exchange experiences – and to do so face to face.